Cardiomyopathy

 Cardiomyopathy Diagnosis

-• Blood tests check the levels of certain substances in your blood that are raised when you have cardiomyopathy or complications such as heart failure.
+• Blood tests check the levels of substances in your blood that change if you have cardiomyopathy or complications such as heart failure.

-• Genetic testing is important when one or more of your close relatives has cardiomyopathy or another heart condition that runs in families.
-A genetic counselor can help you find out if your cardiomyopathy is inherited.
+• Genetic testing can identify inherited types of cardiomyopathy.
+This is important if you or a blood relative has cardiomyopathy or another heart condition that runs in families.
+A genetic counselor can help you through the process.

 Procedures